Comparing Absci (ABSI) and Its Peers

 |$97.54 million

-Absci’s rivals have higher revenue and earnings than Absci.
-Absci is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.
+Absci’s competitors have higher revenue and earnings than Absci.
+Absci is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.

 Summary